gexijin/sge/content/post/2018-08-26-set-up-a-low-cost-vpn-server-using-docker.md

 10\.
 Optional: Monitoring data transfer
 ------------------------------
-One way these servers cause anxiety is that bandwidth beyond 1TB costs extra money, with no upper bound(!).
+One way these servers causes anxiety is there is no upper bound for your cost if your bandwidth went beyond 1TB.
 There is no easy way to put a limit to it.
 I hope Amazon and DigitalOcean provide a simple configuration on their webpage to block a server once the bandwidth limit is reached.
 But maybe it is not in their best financial interest.
 Following this [discussion](https://www.digitalocean.com/community/questions/can-i-make-my-server-automatically-suspend-if-it-hits-the-bandwidth-limit), it is possible to mointor network usage and stop VPN service when a threshold is crossed.

- - Install vnStat following this [page](https://www.howtoforge.com/tutorial/vnstat-network-monitoring-ubuntu/)
+ - Install vnStat according to this [page](https://www.howtoforge.com/tutorial/vnstat-network-monitoring-ubuntu/)

  ```
  sudo apt-get install vnstat